 To learn more click Vancouver’s Jericho Beach.

 Right near Jericho Beach, Locarno is a little less known but just as nice.
-Really, the fact that it’s less known can be a good thing if you’re looking to find smaller crowds at the peak of the summer.
+Really, the fact that it’s less known can be a good thing if you’re looking to find smaller crowds in the peak of summer.
 The sand still gets completely packed, but very slightly less than at other nearby places.